Everest

 I am no Edmund Hillary nor Tom Crean, my accomplishment to many is a small paltry thing, am I egotistical to feel I have conquered my own Everest?
 Perhaps, nevertheless I feel proud, and I feel stronger and more capable of handling life than I ever did before.
 I think sometimes we need to set ourselves challenges that seem insurmountable, challenges that you really think might be pushing the boundaries a little too far.
 For when we rise to that challenge, when we push our limitations beyond the point we thought to be our peak, then we are all a little like those giants of history, the Edmund Hillary's, Roald Amundsen's, Shackleton or Scott.

-not quite as thrilling, my parents waiting on the banks of the Lee, the lost mobile phone, a few friends there to cheer us, (thanks Sibylle and Inga) a few pints, bad sunburn, an early night and waking stiff as a board.
+The story after the race can be left for another time, not quite as thrilling, my parents waiting on the banks of the Lee, the lost mobile phone, a few friends there to cheer us, (thanks Sibylle and Inga) a few pints, bad sunburn, an early night and waking stiff as a board.
 Perhaps I'll leave it out altogother, so in years to come when I read back back on this nostalgia can take hold and I'll only remember the accomplishment, and forget the price. :-)

 Regards,